I'm a leading Food Law & Policy author, attorney, scholar, faculty member, expert, speaker, pundit, and more.

 Expert.
 I served as a paid expert witness in a successful federal First Amendment food-labeling lawsuit, Ocheesee Creamery v.
 Putnam, that's been covered by the New York Times and other major publications.
 In my capacity as an expert, I researched, wrote, and submitted an expert report on behalf of the plaintiff creamery and was deposed by the Florida Dept. of Agriculture, the defendant.
 I also wrote and submitted a key amicus curiae brief in Horne v.
 USDA, the so-called "raisin takings case."
 Most recently, I led more than a dozen fellow faculty in crafting a joint amicus curiae brief in an important Ninth Circuit Court of Appeals animal-agriculture case.
 I've submitted verbal and/or written testimony to the New York City health department, Washington, D.C. city council, and Vermont state legislature.
 And I've lectured on the past, present, and future of U.S. food-safety laws to visiting Chinese food-safety regulators.

 Pundit.
 You've likely seen me on TV, heard me on the radio, and read me in print.
 I've offered expert commentary on MSNBC, Fox Business Channel, BBC Radio, Al Jazeera, numerous NPR affiliates, and more than 150 other radio and TV programs across the country and around the world.
-I have been quoted by the Wall Street Journal, Washington Post, Los Angeles Times, Chicago Tribune, Politico, Wilson Quarterly, ABA Journal, National Review, Bloomberg News, Reuters, Agence France-Presse, Voice of America, and many others.
+I have been quoted by the New York Times, Wall Street Journal, Washington Post, Los Angeles Times, Chicago Tribune, Politico, Wilson Quarterly, ABA Journal, National Review, Bloomberg News, Reuters, Agence France-Presse, Voice of America, and many others.
 My opinion pieces and articles on food and law have been published by the Boston Globe, New York Post, Des Moines Register, Baltimore Sun, Newsweek, Playboy, Huffington Post, VICE, New Food Economy, Delaware Journal of Public Health, and many others.
 I've written a weekly food-law column for Reason for the past five years.

 Attorney.
 I'm a member of the Maryland bar, the bar of the U.S. Court of Appeals for the Federal Circuit, and U.S. Supreme Court bar.